pagopa-archive/io-onboarding-pa/README.md

 >**IMPORTANT**: The *env.sh* script reads and automatically injects in `env-config.js` all environment variables prefixed with *IO_ONBOARDING_PA*, for example *IO_ONBOARDING_PA_API_HOST*.

 To read the variable values inside the frontend application, use `window._env_.IO_ONBOARDING_PA_YOUR_VAR`.

+## Internationalization

+For multi-language support the application uses:

+* [react-i18next](https://github.com/i18next/react-i18next) for the integration of translations with user preferences
+* [i18next-browser-languageDetector](https://github.com/i18next/i18next-browser-languageDetector) to automatically detect user language
+* YAML files in the directory `locales`
+* A YAML-to-typescript conversion script (`generate:locales`).

+To add a new language you must:

+1. Create a new directory under [locales](locales) using the language code as the name (e.g. `es` for Spanish, `de` for German, etc...).
+1. Copy the content from the base language (`en`).
+1. Proceed with the translation by editing the YAML and eventual Markdown files.
+1. Run the Typescript code generation script (`yarn generate:locales`).
+1. New languages will be automatically used if detected as user languages by `LanguageDetector` used in `src/i18n.ts`
+1. Where user language should be detected and order used in searching is defined by `order` array in `languageDetectorOptions` in the same file